How To Use Kakao Taxi Without A Korean Phone Number

 Kakao Taxi Car In Korea

-Travelling to Korea and want to know how to use Kakao Taxi well and how to get around Seoul and other cities in Korea?
+Travelling to Korea and want to know how to use Kakao Taxi and how to get around Seoul and other cities in Korea?
 Here are some of my personal tips to help you travel more conveniently and safely.

-Go to the nearest taxi rank: If you are trying to hail a taxi and they keep driving past you, it’s probably because you’re close to a taxi rank.
+Go to the nearest taxi rank: If you are trying to hail a taxi in Korea and they keep driving past you, it’s probably because you’re close to a taxi rank.
 Taxis won’t stop to pick you up near taxi ranks – you should go there and wait with everyone else.

 Check the colour of the light in the taxi: Korean taxis have colour-coded light systems to show if they are available or not.
 These lights are attached to the rear view mirror and can be seen when a taxi drives towards you.
 Red means the taxi is available for hire.
 Blue means it has been reserved by a Kakao Taxi call.
 If you reserved a taxi with Kakao Taxi, look for the blue lights.